martiansideofthemoon/relic-retrieval/README.md

 ## Leaderboard Submission

-You may submit your predictions for the test set here: https://forms.gle/1B6JuQ3nbGXCR2kC8
+You may submit your predictions for the test set here: https://forms.gle/1B6JuQ3nbGXCR2kC8.
+The leaderboard is maintained on the RELiC project page [here](https://relic.cs.umass.edu/leaderboard.html).

 The format of your submission file should be a `.json` file that is a dictionary where the unique IDs of each test set quote are the keys, and the values are a rank list.
 This list should contain the 100 indices of the top 100 candidates retriever by your model, in rank order.
 For example, if your retriever's top-ranked candidate is `99` for test set quote ID `"070789"` and `1532` for quote ID `"070790"`, your `.json` dict should look like: